rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-theory-and-best-practices.md

 ### Access-list best practices and recommendations

 The security of your Rackspace environment begins at your Cisco firewall.
 Misconfigurations in network access policies on your firewall can lead to unwanted network exposure and potential compromise.
 To remain secure and follow compliance requirements, use the following best practices and recommendations:

+   - If you received an alert from Rackspace regarding a firewall rule that is permissive, consider whether the rule was added inadvertently.
+If this rule was added intentionally, you don't need to take any action, however, you might make the rule more accurate by defining the host IPs or networks allowed in your environment.
+If the rule was added by accident or is not necessary, remove it.

    - Be as specific as possible when seeting up ACLs.
 Minimize the size of the source and destination traffic in your access-list rules when possible.